 - Scaled drawing with slopes, lot lines, any public-right-of-way and any easements, location of each on-site stormwater management BMP selected above and the areas served by them, buildings, roads, parking lots, driveways, landscape features, and areas of disturbed soils to be amended. - The scaled drawing must be suitable to serve as a recordable document that will be attached to the property deed for each lot that includes on-site BMPs.
-Document submittal must follow the "Standard Formatting Requirements for Recording Documents" per King County: www.kingcounty.gov/depts/records-licensing/recorders-office/recording-documents.aspx - Identify design details and maintenance instructions for each on-site BMP, and attach them to this Small Project Stormwater Site Plan/Report.
+Document submittal must follow the "Standard Formatting Requirements for Recording Documents" per King County: www.kingcounty.gov/depts/records-licensing/recorders-office/recordingdocuments.aspx - Identify design details and maintenance instructions for each on-site BMP, and attach them to this Small Project Stormwater Site Plan/Report.

-Miı nimum Requirement #2 : Construction Stormwater Pollution Prevention Complete Section B of this submittal package: Construction Stormwater Pollution Prevention Plan Narrative (SWPF Attach construction SWPPP Miı nimum Requirement #3 : Source Control of Pollution availa storm ection contains practices and procedures to reduce the release of pollutants.
-Provide a description of all known, able and reasonable source control BMPs that will be, or are anticipated to be, used at this location to prevent awater from coming into contact with pollutants.
-Additional BMPs are found in Volume IV of the 2014 Stormwater agement Manual for Western Washington (SWMMWW).
-Check the BMPs you will use: BMP S411 for Landscaping and Lawn/ Vegetation Management Operational practices for sites with landscaping BMP S421 for Parking and Storage of Vehicles.
+Minimum Requirement #2 : Construction Stormwater Pollution Prevention

+Complete Section B of this submittal package: Construction Stormwater Pollution Prevention Plan Narrative (SWPPP)

+Attach construction SWPPP see civil sheet C1.0 Erosion Control Plan

+Minimum Requirement #3 : Source Control of Pollution

+This section contains practices and procedures to reduce the release of pollutants.
+Provide a description of all known, available and reasonable source control BMPs that will be, or are anticipated to be, used at this location to prevent stormwater from coming into contact with pollutants.
+Additional BMPs are found in Volume IV of the 2014 Stormwater Management Manual for Western Washington (SWMMWW).

+BMP S411 for Landscaping and Lawn/ Vegetation Management Operational practices for sites with landscaping

+BMP S421 for Parking and Storage of Vehicles.
 Public and commercial parking lots can be sources of suspended solids, metals, or toxic hydrocarbons such oils and greases.

 BMP S433 for Pools, Spas, Hot Tubs, Fountains Discharge from pools, hot tubs, and fountains can degrade ambient water quality.
 Routine maintenance activities generate a variety of wastes.
 Direct disposal of these waters to drainage system and waters of the state are not permitted without prior treatment and approval.

 Other BMPs found in Volume IV of SWMMWW applicable to project:

-No source control BMPs are applicable for this project.

-Minimum Requirement #4: Preservation of Natural Drainage Systems
+Minimum Requirement #4 : Preservation of Natural Drainage Systems